Megan McKenna

 Megan Elizabeth McKenna (born 26 September 1992) is an English television personality and singer.
 After making appearances on Ex on the Beach (2015–2016), she received wider attention for appearing on Celebrity Big Brother (2016) and The Only Way Is Essex (2016–2017).
 McKenna then launched her music career, releasing her debut studio album, Story of Me (2018), and she later went on to win The X Factor: Celebrity (2019).
 Since her win, McKenna has continued to release music, competed in the BBC series Celebrity MasterChef (2021–2022) and released various books.

 Early and personal life

 McKenna was born on 26 September 1992 in Barking, London.
-Her father’s side of the family are of Irish descent.
+Her father's side of the family are of Irish descent.
 In her autobiography, Mouthy, McKenna revealed that she was bullied at school.

 In 2016, McKenna revealed that she suffers from coeliac disease.
 In September 2023, McKenna suffered facial burns after "a freak accident" involving a jug of gravy.

 In March 2016, she began dating The Only Way Is Essex cast member Pete Wicks, but the pair broke up in 2017.
-She got engaged to footballer Oliver Burke in June 2023 and the pair currently lives in Germany.
+She got engaged to footballer Oliver Burke in June 2023 and the pair currently live in Germany.
 In October 2024, McKenna announced the birth of her first child with Burke.
 The pair got married in June 2025.